Slavetomints/slavetomints.github.io/markdown/writeups/training/crackmes/babyrev.md

 ```

 A major thing that you might have to get around is that during the reverse engineering process, almost every time the variable names are not preserved.
-Thankfully, Ghidra provides us with a
+Thankfully, Ghidra provides us with an ability to rename variables
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3MzM5NjQwMCw2MTc0NDg0OTddfQ==
+eyJoaXN0b3J5IjpbMTI2MzU4NjY0NiwxMTczMzk2NDAwLDYxNz
+Q0ODQ5N119
 -->